 Trust your intuition and then take action.

-It was problem solving via spontaneous creative expression that I learned how to heal my pain by shifting my focus away from pain into creating inspiring abstract artworks … I found and released my “Inner Child/Inner Artist”.
+It was problem solving via spontaneous creative expression that I learned how to alleviate my pain by shifting my focus away from pain into creating inspiring abstract artworks … I found and released my “Inner Child/Inner Artist” and for that I was truly grateful.